ItsBarryZ/Auto-distill-GPT/README.md

 The release of the GPT-3.5 fine-tuning API opens up the possibility to distill from GPT-4.
 For a specific task, we could theoretically reach similar performance with lower cost, reduced latency, and higher rate limit.
-I'm still experimenting with task granularity/data quantitity to achieve this distillation but putting the code here in case it is useful to everyone.
+I'm still experimenting with task granularity/data quantity to achieve this distillation but putting the code here in case it is useful to everyone.